smm3000/CV/README.md

 KPMG (Oct 2015 to Feb 2020)
 *Assistant Manager*

-* Conducted ISA compliant audits on various clients from FTSE 100 companies to SMEs across multiple sectors.
+* Conducted ISA compliant audits on various clients from FTSE 100 companies to small/medium enterprises across multiple sectors.
 * Leveraged communication skills to build relationships with clients and senior stakeholders across a variety of business sectors.
 * Led on several client engagement opportunities, with strong experience in gathering information, understanding requirements and questioning judgments made.
 Ability to identify and resolve issues across different business cases.
 * Completed the ICAEW ACA qualification whilst working full-time.